risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-postgres-cdc.md

 ### Set up PostgreSQL

 Before using the native PostgreSQL CDC connector in RisingWave, you need to complete several configurations for PostgreSQL.
-For details, see [Setting up PostgreSQL](https://debezium.io/documentation/reference/stable/connectors/postgresql.html#setting-up-postgresql).
-There are instructions on how to set up the self-hosted Postgres and AWS RDS.
+For details, see [Set up PostgreSQL](#set-up-postgresql).
+There are instructions on how to set up the self-hosted PostgreSQL and AWS RDS.

 ### Deploy the Debezium connector for PostgreSQL